DarthPestilane/easytcp/README.md

         return nil, fmt.Errorf("read data err: %s", err) }

-    entry := &message.Entry{
-        // since entry.ID is type of uint16, we need to use uint16 as well when adding routes.
+    // since msg.ID is type of uint16, we need to use uint16 as well when adding routes.
     // eg: server.AddRoute(uint16(123), ...)
-        ID:   id,
-        Data: data,
-    }
+    msg := easytcp.NewMessage(id, data)
-    entry.Set("theWholeLength", 2+2+size) // we can set our custom kv data here.
+    msg.Set("theWholeLength", 2+2+size) // we can set our custom kv data here.
     // c.Request().Get("theWholeLength")  // and get them in route handler.
-    return entry, nil
+    return msg, nil
 }
 ```